 Cicchetti, typical Venetian antipasti, are small plates or finger foods accompanied by a glass of wine or Spritz.
-Think Spanish tapas but mostly fish that you don’t see often mixed with aperitivo.
+Think Spanish tapas, but mostly uncommon fish mixed with aperitivo.

-Cicchetti is a must in Venice, especially on a Venice food tour (a typical pub crawl).
+Cicchetti is a must in Venice, especially on a Venice food tour (a typical pub crawl for foodies).
 It might surprise you, but eating and drinking in Venice on a budget is actually quite easy.
-That’s why we want to let you in on a secret, Cicchetti.
+That’s why we want to let you in on a secret: cicchetti.

-Below is the address of my (Sean from Youtube) absolute favorite place to eat possibly in the world, Osteria al Portego.
-It’s a tiny little bar with fewer tables than food options.
-They serve table wine and are super cool – It’s just far away from S. Marco to remain authentic.
+Osteria al Portego is my absolute favorite place to eat, possibly in the world.
+Far away from S. Marco to remain authentic, this tiny little bar has fewer tables than food options.
+They serve table wine and are super cool.

-Baccalà Mantecato, a dish made of stockfish, is considered one of the most important traditional foods in Venice and dates back to 1431 when a Venetian ship, full of spices, was disrupted by a violent storm and dragged North for days.
+Baccalà Mantecato, a dish made from stockfish, is considered one of the most important traditional foods in Venice.
+It dates back to 1431 when a Venetian ship, full of spices, was hit by a violent storm and dragged north for days.

-According to the local recipe, you only need to pair stockfish with few ingredients – add olive oil, black pepper, salt, garlic and lemon juice.
-Cook the fish until it’s creamy.
+According to the local recipe, you only need to pair stockfish with a few ingredients: add olive oil, black pepper, salt, garlic, and lemon juice.
+Cook the fish until it’s creamy and enjoy.

 Polenta e Schie

 Schie are a kind of shrimp you can only find in the Venetian lagoon.
-Typically and paired with polenta.
+Typically, they are paired with polenta.
 Polenta e Schie used to be the most popular food for poor Venetians.

-Nowadays, this dish isn’t so cheap, as the main ingredient is difficult to source due to scarcity.
-Schie are cooked and seasoned in lemon, garlic, pepper and salt, then served over steaming polenta.
+Nowadays, this dish isn’t so cheap because the main ingredient is difficult to source due to its scarcity.
+Schie are cooked and seasoned in lemon, garlic, pepper, and salt, then served over steaming polenta.
 Buon appetito!

 Sarde in Saor

-The last antipasto on our list is Sarde in Saor, a dish that consists of sardines, onions and balsamic vinegar.
-This one tastes quite strong, but it’s sweetened by raisins, pine nuts and red wine.
+The last antipasto on our list is Sarde in Saor, a dish that consists of sardines, onions, and balsamic vinegar.
+This one tastes quite strong, but it’s sweetened with raisins, pine nuts, and red wine.